Faith Hubley

 Faith Hubley (née Chestman; September 16, 1924 – December 7, 2001) was an American animator, known for her experimental work both in collaboration with her husband John Hubley, and on her own following her husband's death.

 Biography

 Born to Sally and Irving Chestman, Russian-Jewish immigrants, she grew up with three siblings on Manhattan's West Side during the 1920s and 1930s.
-She spoke little about her childhood and left home at age 15 to work in the theater, adopting the name Faith Elliott.
-At age 18, she moved to Hollywood, starting as a messenger at Columbia Pictures.
-She subsequently worked as a sound-effects and music editor, and then script clerk for Republic Pictures.
-She later worked as a script supervisor (12 Angry Men) and editor (Go, Man, Go; with the Harlem Globetrotters).
+She spoke little about her childhood and left home at age 15 to work in the theater.
+At 18, she moved to Hollywood, starting as a messenger at Columbia Pictures.
+She subsequently worked as a sound-effects and music editor, and then as a script clerk for Republic Pictures.
+She was later a script supervisor for12 Angry Men and an editor for Go, Man, Go, with the Harlem Globetrotters.[citation needed] During most of this early period, she went by the name Faith Elliott, using the surname of her first husband, Melvin Elliott, a radio announcer on WQXR.